A Habit Called Faith

 "Getting into genuinely life-changing habits is never easy, but with Jen Michel as a companion, embarking on regular Bible reading will become more of a burden-lifting than burden-creating practice.
 For all looking to start, restart, or refresh daily time with God, this is the book for you."

-Sam Allberry, speaker, Ravi Zacharias International Ministries, and author of Why Bother with Church? and Seven Myths about Singleness
+Sam Allberry, pastor, speaker, and author of Why Bother with Church? and Seven Myths about Singleness

 "Jen Pollock Michel is one of my favorite living writers.
 This book calls us to see knowing God as not just cerebral assent but as formation and habit, as living a life through the One who is Life.
 A Habit Called Faith will help to strengthen you when you are wavering, encourage you when you are doubting, and call you back to your life in Christ when you start to feel you are losing your way."